 The scent of this blend is like chocolate and Lavender—just delicious!

-Get to know Lavender with Aromahead's Lavender Essential Oil Spotlight Webinar!
+Get to know Lavender with Aromahead's Lavender Essential Oil Spotlight Class!

 Taking the five recipes here in the Lavender Essential Oil Spotlight, the webinar class focuses on why Lavender is a great choice for these blends.
 Spending time with a single essential oil—learning its personality, how it behaves in different blends, and how we respond to it—is a beautiful way to develop a relationship with it.
-Click here to read more and register!
+Click on the image above to learn more and sign up!